tomjwells/coti-node-monitoring/README.md

 # 🧑‍💻 Debugging

-This section will be used to answer common debugging problems related to this installation process.
+This section will be used to list solutions common debugging problems related to this installation process.

 <details>
     <summary>I get HTTPS errors or strange connectivity problems even though everything is set up correctly, or `postgres: could not get migration log" error="failed to check table existence: dial tcp 172.19.0.7:5432: connect: connection refused"`</summary>